fynv/FeiRays/README.md

 * Use CMake to generate a VS solution at FeiRays/build (Linux build not tested yet).
 * Build and run the tests.
 * Shaders (spv) are expected at ../shaders relative to the starting folder.
-* Output file are in 24bit R8G8B8 raw format.

 ## Progress